open-ephys/onix-docs/source/Hardware Guide/Datasheets/ds90ub9x-raw.rst

       - On Reset
       - 1280
       - None
-      - Frame size register
+      - Amount of data to read into a frame

-        * Bits(15:0): In parallel mode: frame data size in samples.
-In serial mode: Number of words per frame in each line (total frame size= this x num streams x num lines per stream).
+        * Bits 0-15: In parallel mode: frame data size in samples.
+          In serial mode: Number of words per frame in each line.
-        * Bit(31:15); number of frames to aggregate.
+        * Bits 16-31: Number of frames to aggregate.
 0 = do not perform aggregation

     * - 0x8002
       - TRIGGER